janetruluck/vinegar/README.md

 # Vinegar

-Rotten Tomatoes API Wrapper in Ruby
+Rotten Tomatoes API Wrapper in Ruby.
+Currently the wrapper supports the movies api and lists api is comming shortly.

 ## Installation